CSCfi/fairdata-metax/docs/source/datasets.rst

 A dataset's metadata descriptions requires the use of reference data in quite many places, and actually even the bare minimum accepted dataset already uses reference data in three different fields.

-Below is a table (...python dictionary) that shows which fields, in which relations of the field ``research_dataset``, require or offer the use of reference data.
+Below is a table (...python dictionary) that shows which relations and fields of the field ``research_dataset`` require or offer the option to use reference data.
+For example, ``research_dataset.language`` is a relation, while ``research_dataset.language.identifier`` is a field of that relation.
 The table is best inspected when holding in the other hand the visualization at https://tietomallit.suomi.fi/model/mrd, which is a visualization of the schema of field ``research_dataset`` (plus the main record object, ``CatalogRecord``, which is actually what the API ``/rest/datasets`` returns).

 In the table, on the left hand side is described the relation object which uses reference data (not that one or several of the relations can be an array of objects, instead of a single object), and on the right hand side is "mode", and "url".
 Mode is either "required" or "optional", where "required" means the relation will only accept values from reference data, and all other values will result in a validation error, while "optional" means reference data can be used if opting to do so, but custom values will also be accepted (such as custom identifiers if you have any).
 The "url" finally is the url where the reference data can be found in ElasticSearch.